xLightsSequencer/xLights/README.txt

    -- bug (dkulp) More of a workaround - CTRL-C/V copy/paste in Pictures assist.
 Cmd-C/V  still not working.
    -- bug (Shelby) Upgraded libcurl on Monterey defaults to chunked transfers which breaks uploads to ESPixelStick 2021.35 November 2, 2021
-   -- enh (keith) Allow setting a sefault Virtual Matrix/Video display location used when creating new playlist items -- enh (keith) Add magic words to SMS plugin that can trigger actions -- enh (keith) Update xSchedule FPP ping response to version 3 -- enh (keith) Introduce the "No Controller" as the default when adding new models to reduce overlap situations even further
+   -- enh (keith) Allow setting a default Virtual Matrix/Video display location used when creating new playlist items -- enh (keith) Add magic words to SMS plugin that can trigger actions -- enh (keith) Update xSchedule FPP ping response to version 3 -- enh (keith) Introduce the "No Controller" as the default when adding new models to reduce overlap situations even further